openscd/open-scd/doc/classes/_mwc_textfield_nullable_.textfieldnullable.md

 *Overrides void*

-Defined in node_modules/lit-element/lit-element.d.ts:71
+Defined in node_modules/lit-element/lit-element.d.ts:132

 Performs element initialization.
-By default this calls `createRenderRoot` to create the element `renderRoot` node and captures any pre-set values for registered properties.
+By default this calls [[`createRenderRoot`]] to create the element [[`renderRoot`]] node and captures any pre-set values for registered properties.

 **Returns:** *void*